SpookyBlack29/casual/Tier Guide.md

 To reach the second tier you must have 200k BASE stats(stats from items dont count)

-To Gain stats you can go into this portal and choose any of the 4 locations inside.
+To gain stats you can go into this portal
 ![alt text](https://i.gyazo.com/699f21d2538b856517e9f0834333ac0a.png)

-Once inside you can kill either Kirby or Finn to gain stats.
-Kirby will give you 30 stats while Finn gives 50.
-I recommend killing Kirby until you are able to 1 shot Finn as it will give you more stats.
+Once inside there are 4 different ways to gain stats.

+  1. Kill the Kirby to gain +100 str/agi
+  2. Kill the Finn to gain +200 str/agi
+  3. Kill the giant worm looking thing for it to drops 3-4 books that give +200 str/agi each
+  4. Attack the tree at the bottom of the stat area to have a 10% chance to get +50 str/agi on attack.

 After you have reached 200k stats you must decide if you want to keep your base character model or choose a skin.
 The available skins for each class can be seen by looking in the top right corner of the map.
 For the second tier you will not be able to choose a skin yet, but if you wish to pick a skin later you will need to kill the golem for your class.
 If you decide to stay with the base model for your class you can kill the vampire. **Note: If you choose to go with skin your stats will be reset but you will start with +5k to your stats.
 If you stay with your normal model you will retain your stats.**